MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M05-Unit 4 Deploy Azure application gateway.md

 Although IIS isn't required to create the application gateway, you installed it in this exercise to verify if Azure successfully created the application gateway.

-### Use IIS to test the application gateway:
+### Use IIS to test the application gateway

 1. Find the public IP address for the application gateway on its **Overview** page.

    ![Azure Portal look up Frontend Public IP address ](../media/app-gw-public-ip.png)